-- Q: What does it mean if an external auditor issues a statutory recommendation? - A: The external auditor has legal powers to make statutory recommendations to the authority about any matter related to the audit of the accounts.
+Q: What does it mean if an auditor issues a Schedule 7 recommendation?

+A: The auditor has legal powers to make Schedule 7 recommendations to the authority about any matter related to the audit of the accounts.

-The external auditor's statutory recommendations can be in a separate report or within other reports that they produce.
+The auditor's Schedule 7 recommendations can be in a letter responding to the objection, a public interest report or within other reports that they produce.

-The authority must consider and respond to statutory recommendations.
+The authority must consider and respond to Schedule 7 recommendations.

-Statutory recommendations are covered by Schedule 7 of the Local Audit and Accountability Act 2014 and Chapter 4 of the 2015 Code of Audit Practice.
+More information on these recommendations can be found in Schedule 7 of the Local Audit and Accountability Act 2014 and Chapter 4 of the 2015 Code of Audit Practice.

-- Q: What other recommendations can the auditor make? - A: The external auditor can issue recommendations arising from the work they have undertaken.
+Q: What other recommendations can the auditor make?

+A: The auditor can issue recommendations arising from the work they have undertaken as part of the objection process.

-In addition to their power to issue statutory recommendations as explained above, auditors may also decide to issue other recommendations in light of the work they have undertaken while considering the matter or objection.
-These recommendations, made under Section 27 of the 2014 Act, differ from statutory 'Schedule 7' recommendations, in that they do not require the authority to take specific actions as a result of receiving them, but the auditor would expect them to be considered by the authority as would be the case with any other audit recommendations during the year.
+In addition to their power to issue Schedule 7 recommendations as explained above, auditors may decide to issue other recommendations in light of the work they have undertaken while considering the matter or objection.
+These recommendations, made under Section 27 of the 2014 Act, differ from 'Schedule 7' recommendations, in that they do not require the authority to take specific actions as a result of receiving them, but the auditor would expect them to be considered by the authority as would be the case with any other audit recommendations during the year.